-If you’re like me, you may have been spending a lot of time on Zwift this year.
+If you’re anything like myself, chances are you have been dedicating a significant amount of time on Zwift during this year.

 Don’t get me wrong, it’s great during the races trying to get the bikes and move up levels and all that sort of thing.